Using an employer of record in Thailand

 3) Partner with an Employer of Record in Thailand

-As you can see, there’s a lot to consider when hiring Thai workers.
-An EOR solution in Thailand can offer assistance with the paperwork and processes required when hiring a Thai team.
+As you can see, there’s a lot to consider when engaging Thai workers.
+An EOR solution in Thailand can offer assistance with the paperwork and processes required when onboarding a Thai team.

-An EOR can hire employees in Thailand via its local entity, enabling you to access local talent.
+An EOR can help engage employees in Thailand via its local entity, enabling you to access local talent.
 It’s a completely legitimate route opted by many organizations when looking to grow internationally.

 An EOR is usually familiar with local employment laws and assists with compliance, payroll operations, and managing Thai workers.